 Patient-Centered Care, Shared Decision-Making

-Whether you come to us for first-time treatment or to gain a fresh perspective, you will be surrounded by highly specialized professionals, including your cardiologist, other heart failure specialists, integrative medicine experts and, of course, our team.
+Whether you come to us for first-time treatment or to gain a fresh perspective, you will be surrounded by highly specialized professionals, including your cardiologist, other heart failure specialists and, of course, our team.

 All care plans are tailored to meet your individual needs and are carefully reviewed and agreed by all team members, with you as the central member of the team.
 We are committed to a shared decision-making model of care, in which we afford patients the information and support needed for them to participate in its creation and implementation.